 Delta Loops for HF

-"You'll love lower noise and relative gain over a dipole"
+"You'll love lower noise and relative gain over a dipole's ears"

 After having marginal results on 17 meters using my Alpha-Delta DX-EE with a tuner, I put up a resonant dipole.
 The dipole worked pretty well as most resonant antennas do; however, after considering some other alternative wire designs I decided to try a full wave Delta Loop.
 After using the loop for a couple of days with decent band conditions, I have never looked back.
 It's performance compared to the dipole has been very impressive.
 Please note that the DX-EE is designed for 40-20-15-10 and works very well on the these bands; therefore, tuning it up on 17 came with no expectations other than to see if I could hear something.

 The diagram above depicts the 17 and 20 meter delta loops setup at my QTH.
 Height wise, it probably represents a worst case scenario since the 17 m DL slopes off of my push-up pole from about 22 feet up the pole and the base of it's triangle is only 14 feet off of the ground!
 The 6x8 utility trailer that is parked directly below it doesn't seem to affect it's efficiency at all.
 My larger 20 meter delta works just as well sloped off of my chimney at only 18 feet or so up.
-Brought in my final state of Alaska for my Worked All States on the 20m looper and N8S in a pile up at Swain's Island on my full wave 17m resonate copper triangle.
+I contacted AL7AC in and for my final state of Alaska for Worked All States on the 20m looper and N8S in a pile up at Swain's Island on my full wave 17m resonate copper triangle.